godotengine/regression-test-project/README.md

 ## 4.0 version limitations
 ReparentingDeleting is in 4.0 only Reparenting - bug https://github.com/godotengine/godot/issues/45471
-Some scenes available in 3.x branch, but due freezes and long loading times are disabled.
+Some scenes available in 3.x branch, but due freezes and long loading times are disabled(mostly Vulkan fault).
+Some patches are applied to e.g. handle rename `OS` -> `Platform` or `Transform` -> `Transform3D`

 ## Epilepsy Warning
 Due using by project a lot of functions from each type of Node, screen may flicker, images and objects may change randomly color and size which may lead some users to health problems.